mobirise.com

 Researching and Developing Teacher Expertise in the Global South: Local and Transferable Solutions

-(Chapter in) Local Research and Glocal Perspectives in English Language Teaching - December 2022
+(Chapter in) Local Research and Glocal Perspectives in English Language Teaching - Dec 2022

 Investigates sustainable means for building locally appropriate understandings of teaching and teacher quality in contexts in the global South, also proposing a framework through which this can be done.